top of page

 Benjamin Levine

 Ben Levine lives in Juno Beach and has been a member of Temple Judea since 2015.
 He previously lived in Syracuse, New York.
-Ben received his undergraduate degree in business administration and economics from Syracuse University and his law degree from Georgetown University.
+Ben received his undergraduate degree in business administration and economics from Syracuse University and his law degree from Georgetown University Law Center.
 He served as an Assistant Attorney General for New York State before entering private practice, concentrating in trusts, estates, elder law and associated tax and litigation matters.
-Ben is no stranger to serving the community.
-He served for 23 years on his local Board of Education.
-Ben served the Syracuse Jewish community with multiple terms on the Boards of Trustees of Temple Society of Concord (now Temple Concord), the Jewish Home of Central New York (now Menorah Park), the Jewish Community Foundation of Central New York and the Central New York Jewish Cemetery Association.
-Before retiring full time to Florida, Ben enjoyed winter skiing, boating and golf.
-Ben and his late wife Susan have 2 children and 4 grandchildren.
+He served for 23 years on his local Board of Education and served the Syracuse Jewish community with multiple terms on the Boards of Trustees of Temple Society of Concord (now Temple Concord), the Jewish Home of Central New York (now Menorah Park), the Jewish Community Foundation of Central New York and the Central New York Jewish Cemetery Association.
+Ben and his late wife, Susan, have 2 children and 4 grandchildren.
 He is honored to serve on the Board of Temple Judea and to contribute his collaborative style to further the important missions of the Temple.

 Keith Paulus